lauragift21/cf-fullstack-ai-workshop/part-3.md

 ## ✅ Goals

-- Integrate Workers AI and AI Gateway for LLM inference
+- Integrate Workers AI for text generation

+- Create a `/api/chat`endpoint that accepts user input and responds with AI-generated content

+- Learn how to use AI Gateway to call models (e.g., OpenAI or Anthropic)

 ## 🛠️ Instructions

-1. To start using Cloudflare AI in your app, you first need to add the `ai` binding to the wrangler configuration file. this will set up a binding to Cloudflare's AI models in your code so you cab uses it to interact with the AI models on the platform.
+### 1. **Update wrangler.toml to enable Workers AI**

+Add the `[ai]` binding if it's not already there:

 ```json
 {